 Also, both cards are Visa Signature cards, which I’ve written about before.
 Visa Signature benefits are additional benefits you can receive for travel, movie tickets, dining, or special occasions.
 The Sapphire Preferred and British Airways Visa pretty much even each other out here.

 Best Points — Ultimate Rewards or Avios?

-You can use them for international travel on United, Korean, Virgin Atlantic, and yes, British Airways.
-Cardholders can also fly to Europe by transferring your Ultimate Rewards points to United in economy for 60,000 miles.
+You can use them for international travel on United, KLM, and yes, British Airways.
+Cardholders can also fly to Europe by transferring their Ultimate Rewards points to United in economy for 60,000 miles.

-You can fly domestically with your UR points by transferring to Southwest, British Airways (AA), Virgin Atlantic (Virgin America) or United.
+You can fly domestically with your UR points by transferring them to one of Chase’s travel partners.
 I prefer to use my Ultimate Rewards points for domestic flights through Southwest or British Airways (actually fly AA).

-And there are many hotel chains that you can transfer your points to, including Hyatt, Marriott, Ritz Carlton, and IHG.
+And there are many hotel chains that you can transfer your points to, including Hyatt, Marriott, and IHG.
 I prefer Hyatt, but that’s because I have elite status with them.

 And of course, you can also use your Ultimate Rewards points for statement credits or cash back, but I wouldn’t suggest using them in that way, mainly because you can get more value by redeeming for award travel (plus this is a travel site, after all).

 Ultimate Rewards points can be combined with household member accounts, and if you hold multiple Ultimate Rewards earning credit cards.
 I do.
 Combining and transferring Ultimate Rewards points to travel partners is easy.

 The British Airways Visa earns Avios.
 Since the American Express Membership Rewards® points & Ultimate Reward points transfer to British Airways, it’s easy to top off your account.
 I love having a couple of options to top off my points balance.